 No. Dry Cleaning vs. Hot Water Extraction.

 DRY CLEANING / CARPET ABSORBENT CLEANERS

-A dry absorbent compound (containing small amounts of water, detergent, and solvent,) is sprinkled over carpet or worked into the carpet with a machine.
-This purpose of this cleaner is to attract and absorb soil.
+A dry absorbent compound (containing small amounts of water, detergent, and solvent,) is sprinkled over the carpet or worked into the carpet with a machine.
+The purpose of this cleaner is to attract and absorb soil.
 Mechanical agitation from a brush works the cleaner through the carpet.

 These products usually contain an absorbent carrier, water, detergent, and solvent.
 The theory is that the liquids dissolve the soil and this soil/detergent/solvent mixture is absorbed into the carrier and is then vacuumed up.
 They are often used with a detergent pre-spray in heavily soiled areas.

 The absorbent cleaner most commonly is organic, but may also be polymers.
 The compound is supposed to absorb the dislodged soil and is then vacuumed away.
-Carpet must be thoroughly vacuumed before and after cleaning.
+The carpet must be thoroughly vacuumed before and after cleaning.